HF Sinclair Corporation research snapshot

 Fundamental monitor

-Track mid-continent and Rockies crack spreads, gasoline and distillate demand, crude differentials, refinery utilization, renewable diesel margins and RINs, lubricants margins, buybacks, dividends, cash, debt, and CEO succession progress.
+Track MidCon and West crack spreads, gasoline and distillate demand, crude differentials, refinery utilization, renewable diesel margins and RINs, lubricants margins, buybacks, dividends, cash, debt, EPA biofuel decisions, and separation and Mississauga retirement progress.

-Position sizing should reflect that HF Sinclair is a mid-tier cyclical refiner with governance transition risk, not a guaranteed income stock or a precise AI price prediction.
+Position sizing should reflect that HF Sinclair is a cyclical refiner with conflict-dependent margins and transformation risk, not a guaranteed income stock or a precise AI price prediction.

 Investment research summary